NATIONAL TITANIC REMEMBRANCE DAY

 On April 15th, National Titanic Remembrance Day remembers the lives lost when the Titanic sank into the North Atlantic’s icy waters in 1912.
 We remember the more than 1,500 people who died that day.

-Since that time, journalists, engineers, ocean explorers, historians, survivors, and descendants of those lost, and more have been trying to piece together the events leading up to that night.
-Countless hours of documentation, salvage expeditions, interviews all record the perspectives of those involved.
-From the investors to the designers, the builders, and the sailers, right down to the communications and those left behind, every angle and every myth has been considered.
+Since that time, journalists, engineers, ocean explorers, historians, survivors, and descendants of those lost have been trying to piece together the events leading up to that night.
+Countless hours of documentation, salvage expeditions, and interviews all record the perspectives of those involved.
+Every angle and myth has been considered from the investors to the designers, the builders, and the sailers, right down to the communications and those left behind.
 And to this day, it still is a heartbreaking and mesmerizing story no matter where you begin.

 HOW TO OBSERVE #TitanicRemembranceDay

 - As you sail through the history of Titanic, learn more about its secrets, people, and myths, too.

 - Read about the building of the Titanic and follow its timeline.